 Dropout Grade Repetition

-Progression by Endline 9
+Progression by Endline e

 CLC Participation -0.078 -0.023

 (0.033) (0.039)

-Controls ✓ ✓
+Controls \checkmark \checkmark

 Learners 614 614

-Table 10.
+TABLE 10.
 Marginal Effect of CLC on Progression Outcomes

 Note: The table reports the marginal effect on the dropout and repetition rates.
-School-level cluster-robust standard errors are in parentheses.
+Cluster-robust standard errors are in parentheses.
+Standard errors are clustered at the school level.
 Controls include the learner's age and grade as well as baseline characteristics of the learner's district, household socioeconomic status (measured by the household's ability to pay for basic needs), and caregiver education level. p < 0.1, p < 0.05, p < 0.01

 Community learning circle participants are over 7 percentage points less likely to drop out of school by endline, compared to the rest of the treatment group.
 As in the test scores results, this cannot be interpreted as causal since participation in the community learning circles was not automatic for those in treatment schools.
 However, when combined with the rest of the evidence presented thus far, this analysis may explain some mechanisms that define how the project is affecting progression outcomes.
-The community-based approach taken to implement the community learning circles implies that the types of households that were reached through the community learning circles varied slightly by district, 50 but there is a clear association between how much support students received from their families and their communities and how likely they were to attend the community learning circles.
+The community-based approach taken to implement the community learning circles implies that the types of households that were reached through the community learning circles varied slightly by district,50 but there is a clear association between how much support students received from their families and their communities and how likely they were to attend the community learning circles.